 Translator, Quality Control, Conceptual Support

 This person has always been standing in the shadows, monitoring the community.
 When he saw the game's translation ads, he felt it was time to act.
 Having deep engine insight, he also provided the team with extensive feedback.
-There are suspicions though that he might have gained illegal access to Realm667's unique mapping techniques; and what's more disturbing, we don't know what to expect from him next...
+There are suspicions though that he might have obtained too much clearance to Realm667's technical process; and what's more disturbing, we don't know what to expect from him next...